bogdan-nazar/social-monster/readme.txt

 2. Dashboard options view.

 == Changelog ==

+= 1.0.8 =
+1) Bugfix related to Facebook comments widget not showing on mobile devices.
+2) Improved inject architecture.

 = 1.0.7 =
 1) Major bugfix related to the not proper positioning of the internal WP comments block.